Val Demings' police background could complicate her Biden VP chances

 Democratic strategist Antjuan Seawright told The Hill, “Her being able to speak to a broad range of issues, and being able to relate to them through her sets of experiences, I think that matters.
 I definitely think her law enforcement background is a positive attribute, and definitely being a Black woman from a place where it’s important not only for us to compete, but possibly win, and that’s Florida.”

-Demings grew up in a working-class family and became the first in her family to get a college degree.
-She joined the Orlando Police Department at a time when she said most of the officers didn’t look like her.
+Demings grew up in a working-class family and became the first person in her family to get a college degree.
+She joined the Orlando Police Department at a time when she said many of the officers didn’t look like her.
 After she left the department in 2011, she was elected to Congress in Florida in 2016 and is currently serving her second term.
 She got national notice earlier this year when she served as a House manager during President Trump’s impeachment trial.

 CLICK HERE TO GET THE FOX NEWS APP

 Both Sens.
 Kamala Harris and Amy Klobuchar have been similarly criticized over their careers as prosecutors.
-Klobuchar took herself out of the running to Biden's VP pick last month, while Harris is still considered to be on the shortlist.
+Klobuchar took herself out of the running to be Biden's VP pick last month, while Harris is still considered to be on the shortlist.